Edwin-Sanchez2003/FRC-Assignment-02/README.md

 Now that you know how to clean up code and format it to be easier to work with, its time to get your hands dirty.
 Create your own `Menu` class (you can use my code, but if you want to challenge yourself, try to write it from scratch).
 Change the tasks that the menu lets you do.

 ### Goals:
-* Create 3 new tasks for the menu
+* Create 3 new tasks for the menu.
 * At least two variables need to interact in some way (like how we use the dog’s name when we play fetch with it).
 * Use good naming conventions, good comments, and reasonable abstractions to make your code easier to read.